 Web AppBuilder includes many out-of-the-box widgets.
 These widgets provide fundamental functions to easily create web apps.
 Most of them have parameters that allow configuration and customization.
-Widgets added from the Choose Widget window can be set to open automatically when an app starts.
 In general, widgets are categorized as two types: off-panel and in-panel.

 Off-panel widgets are widgets that are not in a panel.
 They can be turned on or off and can be added to the controller.
-The off-panel widgets embedded in a theme display when the Widget tab is activated.
+The off-panel widgets that are embedded in a theme appear on the Widget tab.
 The following is a list of off-panel widgets:

 - 3DFx—Provides you with a collection of 3D animation approaches to visualize and analyze geographic information in an intuitive and interactive 3D environment.